US missile strike on Syria draws Russian fury

 (CNN)Russia and Syria have condemned the first US military strike against the Syrian regime, launched after a chemical weapons attack that killed dozens of civilians earlier in the week.

-The Russian president, Vladimir Putin, denounced the strike on a Syrian airfield as "act of aggression" and said it violated international law.
-Western leaders gave cautious backing to the US action, saying Syrian President Bashar al-Assad had brought it on himself.
+The Russian president, Vladimir Putin, denounced the strike on a Syrian airfield as "act of aggression" Friday and said it violated international law.
+Western leaders backed the US action, saying Syrian President Bashar al-Assad had brought it on himself.

 On the orders of President Donald Trump, 59 Tomahawk cruise missiles were launched from US warships in the eastern Mediterranean.
 The missiles were directed at the Shayrat airfield, believed by the US to be the base for warplanes that carried out the chemical attack on a rebel-held town in Idlib on Tuesday.